ihengki17/aws-flink-ml/README.md

 HAVING COUNT(DISTINCT brand) = 2 AND COUNT(brand) > 10;
 ```

 5. Verify the results on another new cell.
+This could takes some times since we do aggregation with rules, which if you do means you are really fast :)
 ```sql
 SELECT *
 FROM shoe_promotions;